 There are plenty of good brands out there.
 One of my favorites is Florajen for kids which you can get from the Noe Valley or Diamond Heights Walgreen’s.
 It is kept in the back in the refrigerator, but there is no prescription needed.
 Baby Jarro Dophilus (Whole Foods or health food stores) is another brand that we have had success with.
 If you have a trusted brand on hand, it is fine to stick with that.

-If your child is keeping food down but has loose stools, I have had great success using the Similac expert care for Diarrhea (it used to be called Isomil DF) The Walgreen’s in Noe Valley and Diamond Heights try to keep this in stock for me.
-You may need to ask the pharmacist if you don’t see it on the shelves.
-It is ready to feed and doesn't not need to be mixed or diluted.
-Google shop has been another source when it is hard to find.
+If your child is keeping food down but has loose stools, I have had great success using the Similac expert care for Diarrhea (it used to be called Isomil DF) It is difficult to find this locally.
+Amazon might be your best bet.
 For older kids, I still use this soy based formula as the base for a smoothie:

 - Frozen yogurt (if not tolerating dairy, find a non dairy alternative)

 Mix the ingredients in a blender.
 This smoothie is usually easily accepted, well tolerated and helps form up the stool.
-Watch out that it doesn’t do too good of a job and you are all stopped up.
+Watch out that it doesn’t do too good of a job.
+We don’t want to let the poop get hard.

 With anything poop related, often defense is your best offense.
 Wash your hands!!!